Toni Velamazán

-Antonio "Toni" Velamazán Tejedor (born 22 January 1977) is a Spanish former footballer who played as an attacking midfielder.
+Antonio "Toni" Velamazán Tejedor (born 22 January 1977) is a Spanish former professional footballer who played as an attacking midfielder.

-He spent most of his professional career with Espanyol, appearing in 141 official games over the course of seven La Liga seasons.
+He spent most of his career with Espanyol, appearing in 141 competitive games over seven La Liga seasons and scoring 19 goals.
 He started out at Barcelona.

 Club career

 Born in Barcelona, Catalonia, Velamazán was a youth graduate of FC Barcelona.
-He appeared 11 times for the first team during the 1995–96 season, under Johan Cruyff, but could never establish in the main squad, going on to have one-year spells with Real Oviedo, Albacete Balompié and CF Extremadura.
+He made 11 appearances for the first team during the 1995–96 season, under Johan Cruyff, but could never establish himself in the main squad, going on to have one-year spells with Real Oviedo, Albacete Balompié and CF Extremadura.

-Incidentally, Velamazán would settle at Barça neighbours RCD Espanyol, where he spent six and a half years, although he started regularly in only two.
-His best season would be 1999–2000, as the player scored six goals in 34 La Liga matches and the club also won the Copa del Rey– only ranking 14th in the league however; after suffering a knee injury on 6 January 2002 against Málaga CF, he never fully recovered and left the Estadi Olímpic Lluís Companys in January 2006.
+Velamazán would subsequently settle at Barça neighbours RCD Espanyol, where he spent six and a half years although he started regularly in only two.
+His best individual season was 1999–2000, as the player scored six goals in 34 La Liga matches and the club also won the Copa del Rey, only ranking 14th in the domestic league however; he suffered a knee injury on 6 January 2002 against Málaga CF from which he never fully recovered, and left the Estadi Olímpic Lluís Companys in January 2006.

-Shortly after, Velamazán returned to Segunda División by signing a one-year contract with UD Almería, following which he returned to his region, joining lowly CE L'Hospitalet and remaining there until his retirement at the end of the 2010–11 campaign, aged 34.
+Shortly after, Velamazán returned to Segunda División by signing a one-year contract with UD Almería, following which he returned to his native region, joining lowly CE L'Hospitalet and remaining there until his retirement at the end of the 2010–11 campaign, aged 34.